 Take a look at the 50/30/20 budgeting rule to get started with budgeting, it’s seriously simple to follow.

 Having set up your emergency fund and putting in place proper action plans for building it, you can boost it further by saving unexpected income.
 When you get a bonus, cash gifts or tax refunds, you can use a portion of each to build your emergency fund.
 If you have just paid off your debt, you can redirect the money you were using to pay the debt into your emergency funds.
 For example, minimum amounts you were paying for credit cards or loan repayments.
 The good thing with this is that your budget will remain the same, but your emergency fund will continue to grow.

 How Much Should You Save In Your Emergency Fund?

 It is generally recommended to have an emergency fund that can cover three to six months’ worth of expenses.
 However, the amount you put in your emergency fund can be lower or higher than this depending on other factors such as your level of income, job stability, health and lifestyle.

 For instance, if your job is relatively secure and you are guaranteed a regular salary every month, you can save three to four months’ worth of expenses in your emergency fund.
 On the other hand, if you depend on seasonal jobs or on and off gigs, you should aim to have six or more months’ worth of expenses in your emergency fund.

-Similarly, if you are in a single-income household, your emergency fund should be higher than that of a person who is in a multiple incomes’ household.
-In addition, if you have children or other dependants to look after your emergency fund should be higher than that of a person who does not have dependents.
+Similarly, if you are in a single-income household, an emergency fund for small businesses should be higher than that of a person who is in a multiple incomes’ household.
+In addition, if you have children or other dependents to look after, your emergency fund should be higher than that of a person who does not have dependents.